josiah14-automation-engineering/docker-emacs/README.md

 # Description

-Run Emacs in docker containers!
+Run Doom Emacs as a Scala IDE in Docker containers!

+This version of the Doom Emacs container comes preconfigured such that Scala Metals and Bloop are leveraged via the LSP.
+Custom LSP commands for the Scala Mode are under the [Space]-m shortcut.

 # Images